7 Warning Signs of Your Partner’s Harmful Behavior in Therapy

 #7: They act a completely different way in counseling than they do at home.
 They are performing and putting on a show for the therapist and seeking to win the therapist’s approval.

-If your therapist disregards your concerns, you may be experiencing toxic therapy.
+If your therapist disregards your concerns, you may be experiencing harmful therapy.
 It is important for you to do your research and find additional counseling options outside of your therapist’s recommendations.

 Your therapist will help you address the complexities of your situation and will guide you into the process of developing a strategy.
 The therapeutic focus will be on what you are learning about yourself instead of attacking, defending, or placing blame on your partner.